Yusuf-Olonade/GradSchool_Projects/README.md

 ### Dataset
 Tweets made on key events during the war was used for analysis.
 The events includes;

--February 24, 2022:President Putin announced a 'special military operation' on eastern Ukraine -March 25, 2022:Russia announces the completion of their 1st stage of military operations and their primary focus was now on the 'liberation of Dondas' -April 6-7, 2022:President Biden administration prohibits US investment in Russia, calls for the expulsion of Russia from G20 and UN Human Rights Council -July 3-4, 2022:Russia claims to have taken Lysychansk, as it re-expands its goals to include other cities in Ukraine, marking the start of phase 3 -August 24-25, 2022:Ukraine marks its day of independence from Soviet rule, which also marks the 6-month of Russia’s full-scale invasion
+1. February 24, 2022:President Putin announced a 'special military operation' on eastern Ukraine
+2. March 25, 2022:Russia announces the completion of their 1st stage of military operations and their primary focus was now on the 'liberation of Dondas'
+3. April 6-7, 2022:President Biden administration prohibits US investment in Russia, calls for the expulsion of Russia from G20 and UN Human Rights Council
+4. July 3-4, 2022:Russia claims to have taken Lysychansk, as it re-expands its goals to include other cities in Ukraine, marking the start of phase 3
+5. August 24-25, 2022:Ukraine marks its day of independence from Soviet rule, which also marks the 6-month of Russia’s full-scale invasion

 ### Methodology